parcel-bundler/website/src/plugin-system/source-maps.md

 ## Transformations/Manipulations

 If your plugin does any code manipulations it should ensure that it creates correct mappings to the original source-code to guarantee that we still end up creating an accurate source-map at the end of the bundling process.
-In this case you are expected to return a `SourceMap` instance at the end of a transform in a [Transformer](/plugin-system/transformer/) plugin.
+You are expected to return a `SourceMap` instance at the end of a transform in a [Transformer](/plugin-system/transformer/) plugin.
 We also provide the source-map from the previous transform to ensure you map to the original source code and not the output of the previous transform.

 The `asset` value that gets passed in the `parse`, `transform` and `generate` functions of a transformer plugin contains a function called `getMap()` and `getMapBuffer()`, these functions can be used to get a SourceMap instance (`getMap()`) and the cached SourceMap Buffer (`getMapBuffer()`).